James Davies (rugby union)

 James Davies (born 25 October 1990) is a Welsh former rugby union player who last played for the Scarlets as a flanker.
 He has also represented Wales Sevens and was part of the Great Britain squad that played in the Rugby Sevens tournament at the 2016 Summer Olympics.

+Club career

+Scarlets

 Davies made his debut for the Scarlets in 2014 making 23 appearances in his debut season, 16 in the Pro12, scoring four tries and winning four man of the match awards.
+During the 2016–17 Pro12, Davies was named as man of the match in the semi final win over Leinster.
+He scored the Scarlets final try in the 2017 Pro12 Grand Final, as the Scarlets beat Munster 46-22.